metal-stack/docs/docs/src/overview/architecture.md

 > Figure 4: Sequence diagram of the machine provisioning sequence.

-Here is a video of the machine allocation taken from the serial console of a machine:
+Here is a video showing a screen capture of a machine's serial console while running the metal-hammer in "wait mode".
+Then, a user allocates the machine and the metal-hammer installs the target operating system and the machine boots into the new operating system kernel via the kexec system call.

 ```@raw html
 <div class="video-container">